Empirical View

-In the past only a small elite lived a life without poverty.
-Since the onset of industrialization – and as a consequence of this, economic growth1 – the share of people living in poverty started decreasing and has kept on falling ever since.
-But as a consequence of falling poverty, the health of the population improved dramatically over the last two centuries, and the population started to grow.2 The growth of the population caused the absolute number of poor people in the world to increase; only recently has the absolute number of people living in poverty started to fall as well.
+In the past only a small elite enjoyed living conditions that we would not describe as a life in extreme poverty today.
+With the onset of industrialization and rising productive the share of people living in poverty started to decrease and kept on falling ever since.
+As a consequence of falling poverty, the health of the population improved dramatically over the last two centuries, and the population started to grow.
+The growth of the population caused the absolute number of poor people in the world to increase; only over the last decades has the absolute number of people living in poverty started to fall as well.

 # Empirical View

 This is one way of seeing that economic prosperity is not an end in itself but a means for a better life.
-The correlation between rising incomes and happiness and higher life satisfaction is shown in the Our World in Data Entry on Happiness here.
+The correlation between rising incomes and happiness and higher life satisfaction is shown in the entry on happiness.

 The fact that higher income always improves the standards of living means that defining poverty by drawing a line is always rightly subject to debate.
 It is necessarily controversial to propose a line that separates those that are poor from those that ‘merely’ have a low income.

-The World Bank, which gathers data on income from people around the world, defined absolute poverty as living on less than $1.25 per day.
-This is measured in international dollars that are adjusted for the fact that people in different countries face different price levels (PPP adjustment).
+The World Bank, which gathers data on income from people around the world, defined absolute poverty as living on less than $1.90 per day.
+This is measured in international dollars (in prices of 2011) that are adjusted for the fact that people in different countries face different price levels (PPP adjustment).
 It is also expressed in real terms to adjust for price changes over time.
+(How these adjustments are made is explained in the entry on GDP data.)

-The World Bank data has published data on absolute poverty for 1981 onwards, but researchers have tried to reconstruct information of the living standards of the more distant past.
-The most cited paper was written by Bourguignon and Morrison (for the reference see the following footnote) in which the two authors reconstructed measures of poverty as far back as 1820.
-The poverty line of 1.25 Int.
-Dollar per day was introduced in 2008 and the 2002 paper used the measure of 1$ per day that was used at the time.
+The World Bank publishes data on absolute poverty from 1981 onwards, but researchers have tried to reconstruct information of the living standards of the more distant past.
+The seminal paper was written by Bourguignon and Morrison in 2002 (for the reference see the following footnote) in which the two authors reconstructed measures of poverty as far back as 1820.
+The poverty line of 1.90 Int.
+Dollar per day was introduced in 2015 and the 2002 paper used the measure of 1$ per day that was used at the time.
 All of this information is presented in the following graph.
-The upwards revision of the poverty line meant that more people were considered to be poor than before.

 In 1820, the vast majority of people lived in extreme poverty and only a tiny elite enjoyed higher standards of living.
 Economic growth over the last 200 years completely transformed our world, and poverty fell continuously over the last two centuries.
 This is even more remarkable when we consider that the population increased 7-fold over the same time (which in itself is a consequence of increasing living standards and decreasing mortality – especially of infants and children – around the world).
 In a world without economic growth, an increase in the population would result in less and less income for everyone, and a 7-fold increase would have surely resulted in a world in which everyone is extremely poor.
 Yet, the exact opposite happened.
 In a time of unprecedented population growth we managed to lift more and more people out of poverty!
 Even in 1981 more than 50% of the world population lived in absolute poverty – this is now down to about 14%.
 This is still a large number of people, but the change is happening incredibly fast.
 For our present world, the data tells us that poverty is now falling more quickly than ever before in world history.
 The first of the Millenium Development Goals set by the UN was to halve the population living in absolute poverty between 1990 and 2015.
 Rapid economic growth meant that this goal – arguably the most important – was achieved (5 years ahead of time) in 2010.

-The static image of the Gapminder graph above shows the cross sectional evidence of the link between economic prosperity and poverty.
+The scatter plot above shows the cross sectional evidence of the link between economic prosperity and poverty.
 In the following graph we look at the relationship over time for Brazil.
 The country with a population of almost 200 million people achieved an average annual growth rate of 1.7% over the 20 years.
 Economic growth together with the expansion of the government’s effort to redistribute to the country’s poorest people, Brazil halved the share of people living in absolute poverty over this short period of time.
 Similarly to other industrializing countries, this reduced the income inequality (measured with the Gini coefficient) over this period.

-# Economic growth, decreasing inequality and decreasing poverty in Brazil, 1990-2011 – The Economist7
+# Economic growth, decreasing inequality and decreasing poverty in Brazil, 1990-2011 – The Economist3

 So far we have only looked at poverty in terms of low productivity and low income.
 There is good reason to regard these measures as extremely important (the first graph shows the importance to the people living in poverty).
 But income is a means to an end and not an end in itself.
 Other measures of poverty look at the ends itself and study progress in terms of extending education, improving health and psychological wellbeing, and human rights and violence.
 These measures do not only look at work as a source of income but at the safety and quality of the work itself.

 The Oxford Poverty & Human Development Initiative publishes reports on the changes of poverty measured with multidimensional poverty indices.
 Their research supports the idea that we are progressing towards a world with fewer and fewer poor people.
-The recent results of the global assessment of poverty can be found on their website here.
-They also have a great tool to visualize their research results on a world map here.
+They also have a great tool to visualize their research results on a world map.

 We have seen that back in 1820 the majority of our ancestors lived in extreme poverty.
 Poverty back then and for the many millennia previous was equally prevalent in all parts of the world.
 Economic growth then started to lift the early industrialized countries out of poverty, and absolute poverty disappeared there.
 I think it is important to notice how very recent this development is even in the rich countries of the world.